gryf/uc1541/README.rst

 While copying from disk image to filesystem, filenames will be stored as they are seen on a listing.

-While copying from filesystem to D64 image, filename conversion will be done:
+While copying from filesystem to disk image, filename conversion will be done:

 1. Every ``$`` and ``*`` characters will be replaced by question mark (``?``)
 2. Every pipe (``|``) and backslash (``\``) characters will be replaced by slash (``/``)
-3. Every tilda (``~``) will be replaced by a space
+3. Every tilde (``~``) will be replaced by a space
 4. ``prg`` extension will be truncated

 Representation of a directory can be sometimes confusing - in case when one